Surfshark VPN Review 2025: Is It Worth the Money?

 Surfshark Review: Quick Expert Summary

 Surfshark provides good security, has fast speeds, and allows unlimited connections, which makes it a good pick for large families.
-It also has easy-to-use apps for all major platforms, so it’s also a good choice for people who are new to VPNs.
+It also has easy-to-use apps for all major platforms, so it’s a good choice for people who are new to VPNs.

 In addition to industry-standard security features, Surfshark also comes with: